usernameisleye/E-commerce-product-page/README.md

 # E-commerce-product-page
-This is a e-commerce product page with a lightbox product gallery and cart functionality and cart display!
+This is a e-commerce product page with a lightbox product gallery and cart functionality and cart display